 Intellectual Property Rights

-This is a huge issue.
-We can not discuss every part of it, but we do provide links to more discussion and information on our Links page.
-Here, we explain what it is that you are agreeing to when you deposit materials at AILLA.
+Intellectual Property is a complex topic.
+We can not discuss every aspect of IP here, but we explain what it is that a depositor is agreeing to when they deposit materials at AILLA.

 What is a copyright?

 Copyrights are property: they can be sold, given away, or inherited.
 The U.S. Copyright Act of 1976 limits copyright to "original works of authorship fixed in any tangible medium of expression."

 What is an original work?